List of Marvel Comics characters: G: Martin Blank

-Gibbon, apparently restored to his simian appearance with the related abilities, is left with his personal life in shambles.
-His attempts to side with the heroes are frustrated by his ineptitude, and even Princess Python, previously a caring and loving wife, has now become fed up with the meek loser Gibbon is reverting to.
-Out of boredom and depression, he replies to an ad posted on the Daily Bugle by Fiona Fitzhugh, a spunky and cheery young scientist hoping to study the nature of superpowered individuals.
+Gibbon appears as the lead character in the Marvel Apes storyline.
+Out of boredom and depression, he replies to an ad posted on the Daily Bugle by Fiona Fitzhugh, a scientist hoping to study the nature of superpowered individuals.
 Her experiments fling both of them into a reality populated by simian version of the Marvel Heroes, and destroy the machines that could have been used to bring Gibbon back.
-Fiona supposes, due to Gibbon having his powers since birth, instead of gaining them in puberty as the majority of the mutants (thus making Gibbon more similar to mutants like Multiple Man and Nightcrawler), and being "drawn" to that particular reality, that Gibbon may be connected somehow to the Simian World.
+Fiona supposes, due to Gibbon having his powers since birth, instead of gaining them in puberty as the majority of the mutants, and being "drawn" to that particular reality, that Gibbon may be connected somehow to the simian world.
 While Fiona asks for help from the simian version of the Fantastic Four, Gibbon is inducted by Spider-Monkey into the Ape-Vengers.
 Despite their friendly facade, the Ape-Vengers are far more ruthless and bestial than their human counterparts.
-The Gibbon sets out to discover the truth, with the help of a cadre of dissident simian heroes: the Ape-Vengers are under the thrall of Baron Blood, who in this reality stole the appearance and the powers of Captain America, using his influence to prey over villains' and dissidents' blood at his leisure.
+Gibbon sets out to discover the truth, with the help of a cadre of dissident simian heroes: the Ape-Vengers are under the thrall of Baron Blood, who in this reality stole the appearance and the powers of Captain America, using his influence to prey over villains' and dissidents' blood at his leisure.
 Along with Speedball and Wolverine, despite being now pursued by Baron Blood and his followers, Gibbon manages to free Captain America from the iceberg in which he was entombed since the 1940s, gaining his help in battling the impersonator.
 Eventually, he and Fiona make their way back home.

-Later while now resembling a man-sized Gibbon, he travels with Gorilla Girl, Fiona, and several other allies as Norman Osborn seeks to exploit the potential of the now somewhat-accessible 'ape' universe.
-Fiona works to provide the Gibbon with various means of disguise to hide his simian nature.

-During the "Hunted" storyline, Gibbon is among the animal-themed superhumans who are captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt.
-Vulture spoke to Gibbon telling him not to ally with Spider-Man.
-Vulture turned against Gibbon as the Hunter-Bots move in on Gibbon, who kill him.
-As he dies, Gibbon reflects on his life while coming to the conclusion that Princess Python never loved him.
-Spider-Man appears and accompanies Gibbon as he dies.
-Vulture falsely claimed that Gibbon sacrificed himself to save the other superhumans until Spider-Man explains what really happened to Gibbon.
+During the "Hunted" storyline, Gibbon is captured for Kraven the Hunter's Great Hunt.
+After being mortally wounded by Hunter-Bots, Gibbon reflects on his life and concludes that Princess Python never loved him.
+Spider-Man stays with Gibbon as he dies.